danypype/web-content-deduplicator/README.md

 ## 3. Image sets intersector

-Input to set of `Image`s.
+Input `n` set of `Image`s.
 Retrieve the intersection of the two sets

 ## 4. ...